pfournier1/TheRetirementCalculator/README.md

 The Retirement Calculator is a simple tool that you can use to find out when you can retire.
 Find out at what age you can be financially independent and retire early.

-Find On The Web: https://www.theretirementcalc.com/
+Find on the web: https://www.theretirementcalc.com/

 ## Usage